 #3.
 Fresh Kitchen.
 A NEW favorite!
 According to their Sodo Manager (I called to confirm) they too cook mostly with non-toxic oils (pure olive oil, coconut oil, avocado oil, butter) and have a PLETHORA of well prepare and FLAVORFUL meats and veggies.

 #4.
 Black Rooster.
-I like Tacos.
-They make GREAT tacos (Chicken Tinga and Black Rooster Asada are my favorites), pozole, kale salad and guac!
-They too accomodate my #shellno requests and switch out the chips for veggies .
-They are my friends an my favorite #posthotyoga spot.
-They are friendly, and offer a variety of yummy options that wont bloat!
+I like tacos.
+They make GREAT tacos (Chicken Tinga and Black Rooster Asada are my favorites), pozole, kale salad and guac.
+They, too, accommodate my #shellno requests and switch out the chips for veggies.
+They are my friends and my favorite #posthotyoga spot.
+They are friendly, and offer a variety of yummy options that won’t bloat.